fasterthanlight-me/challenge-react/README.md

 * Communicating with other developers during the challenge is *strictly forbidden* - we would love to know your personal skills, and don't worry if you can't solve some tasks - nobody knows everything!

-* Submit the challenges via [git format-patch](https://git-scm.com/docs/git-format-patch) to our development team (dev@medspoke.com)

 ### What happens after submission?

-Once you submit your solution to us via `git format-patch`, our dev team will review the code.
+Once you publish your solution on Github, our dev team will review the code.
 It might take us up to 1 week to get back to you with some feedback.
-If your solution is accepted, we will invite you for a next step of the recruitment process.
+If your solution is accepted, we will invite you for a next round of the recruitment process.

 ## Have a great time coding, and we're looking forward for your submission!